dm5tt/SolarMeshtasticNode/EVALUATION-v200.md

 ![Meshtastic Node](./pictures/MeshtasticNode_BQ25185_v200_voltage.png "Voltage Plot")

 Analyzing the battery voltage and beacons during a low-sunlight scenario showed that there's a problem with the Reset IC: it's bouncing around the 3.2V.

-As a workaround a 22uF capacitor was added directly next to the voltage monitor.
+As a fix  a 22uF capacitor was added directly next to the  sensing pin of the IC.

 Testing continues.